 In the course of distortion, the position of the object reference point selected will remain unchanged.
 The parameters in the Reference box determine the object reference point.
 The position of the object reference point will not change when you change object size.
 The selection of one corner locates the object reference point at a corner of the object frame.
 The selection of one side locates the object reference point in the center of a side of the object frame.
-The selection of the center point locates the object reference point in the center of the object.
+The selection of the object frame.